 Particulate matter – specifically PM10 and PM2.5 – is considered the most common and dangerous pollutant in India.
 PM, or Particulate Matters, is a mixture of many solid and liquid particles suspended in the air; its composition varies across different regions.
 Particles with diameter less than 10 μm(micrometer, i.e., one-millionth of a meter) are called PM10, and those with diameter less than 2.5 μm are called PM2.5; PM2.5 is more harmful than PM10.

-- In 85% of location the levels have begun to exceed the standards.
+- In 85% of the monitoring locations, the levels have begun to exceed the standards.
 The worst hit pollution hotspots include Graphite India Whitefield; AMCO battery Mysore Road; Silk Board Hosur; and Victoria hospital.
-(CPCB data).

 Sumit Kumar Gautam, a Fellow at TERI (The Energy and Research Institute), says that these measurements can only show if air quality is good or not.
 It cannot identify the specific pollutants that make up PM, and also cannot identify their sources.
 Without knowing this, one would not know what pollution sources to control.
 To get such data, source apportionment studies are needed.

 No action on studies done